Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 While mainstream gaming is all about Shooters and Action RPGs, there are still some hardcore gamers who like the old school horror games.
 Unfortunately, though, with recent games like Resident Evil 6 where the focus is on making the horror genre appeal to Call Of Duty players (Capcom has admitted that they wanted to appeal to CoD players), the future is not looking bright for old-school horror games.
 All is not lost though, as recent games like Amnesia: The Dark Descent, Outlast and a couple of other indie entries have put our faith back in the horror genre.

-10 Video Games Similar to Amnesia: The Dark Decent
+10 Video Games Like Amnesia: The Dark Decent

 Developed by Frictional Games, Amnesia: The Dark Decent was applauded by critics as well as gamers for its fresh take on the horror genre.
 It was refreshing to see an indie game venturing into an uncharted territory where they could always fail.
 Thankfully, they didn't.
 Amnesia has become a benchmark for other horror games to come.
 If you are here, you already know a lot about this game, so I will get right to the chase and introduce you to some of the games like Amnesia that will make it hard for you to sleep at night.

 - Condemned: Criminal Origins